The Parable of Lazarus and the Rich Man does NOT support Hell, though this scripture is commonly used as a 'proof text'.

 • Q. What is ‘Abraham’s Bosom’?
 A. Simply a close relationship.

-• Q. Was the beggar righteous and that is why he was carried by the angels to Abraham’s side?
+• Q. Was the beggar righteous so that is why he was carried by the angels to Abraham’s side?
 A. Well, is anyone ‘righteous’?
-Only the forgiven, so I’d say, yes, he probably was, since the angels carried him to Abraham’s side.
+Repentant is kin to righteousness, is it not?
+Only the forgiven have repented and asked for it, so I’d say, yes, he probably was, since the angels carried him to Abraham’s side.

 • Q. Was money the Rich Man’s god?
 A. In a word, Yes, by all implications.